CORONAVIRUS: Latest updates here.

-After a sell-out run at the Edinburgh Fringe and West End run back in the autumn of 2018, SIX now returns to bring this high-octane concert style show back for another electrifying West End run.
-With songs like "Ex Wives", "Haus of Holbein" and "Don't Lose Ur Head" taking inspiration from contemporary pop to re-write history, Six brings a night packed full of fun, laughter and six sassy Queens ready to tell their story.
+After a sell-out run at the Edinburgh Fringe and West End run through 2018 and 2019, SIX now returns at a brand new venue to bring this high-octane concert-style show back for another electrifying West End run.
+With songs like "Ex-Wives", "Haus of Holbein" and "Don't Lose Ur Head" taking inspiration from contemporary pop to re-write history, Six brings a night packed full of fun, laughter as six sassy Queens ready to tell their story.

 Jarneia Richard-Noel as Catharine of Aragon